EvanMPutnam/AsciiCam/README.md

 # AsciiCam
-Quick little ascii charachter camera display for a demo.
+Quick little ascii char camera display for a demo.